There are a bunch of excellent power racks on the market right now.

 First up, they have many different customization options to build your RM-6 however the hell you want!

-You can choose from three different rack heights, ranging from 90“ to a 108“ tall model.
+You can choose from three different squat rack heights, ranging from a 90″ to 108“ tall model.

 Plus, there are many different color options you can select from as well!

-They include bright blue, bright green, burnt orange, dark blue, dark red, gunmetal, light gray, Rogue Red (my personal favorite for obvious reasons), satin black, and finally satin, clear.
+They include bright blue, bright green, burnt orange, dark blue, dark red, gunmetal, light gray, Rogue Red (my personal favorite for obvious reasons), satin black, satin clear, and even a new cerakote coat as well!

 That’s a pretty impressive color range if I say so myself, and I do, so get over it!

-If you need a specific pullup bar on your rack, Rogues got you covered.
+If you need a specific pull-up bar to knock out some pull ups in your squat rack, Rogues got you covered.

 - Monster beam with gusset